Onemind-Services-LLC/cloudmydc-docs/docs/netbox-hosting/netbox-plugins/netbox-paas/Overview.md

 - **Plugin Store Integration:** Offers a unique plugin store, simplifying the process of managing NetBox plugins, including installation, uninstallation, and configuration of both free and paid plugins for our Enterprise customers.

-NetBox Cloud Pilot, with its comprehensive suite of tools, significantly enhances the NetBox experience on the CloudMyDC platform, catering to the needs of modern network management.
+NetBox PaaS, with its comprehensive suite of tools, significantly enhances the NetBox experience on the CloudMyDC platform, catering to the needs of modern network management.